-The Company does not have any subsidiary, associate or joint venture.
-There was no Company which has become or ceased to be Company's Subsidiary, Joint Venture or Associate during the Financial Year 2023-24.
+The Company does not have any subsidiary, associate or joint venture as on March 31, 2025.
+None of the companies has become or ceased to be Company's Subsidiary, Joint Venture or Associate during the Financial Year under review.

-DEPOSITS
+DEPOSITS FROM PUBLIC

-During the year under review, your Company has neither accepted nor renewed any deposits from public within the meaning of Section 73 of the Companies Act, 2013 read with Companies (Acceptance of Deposits) Rules, 2014.
+The Company has not accepted any deposits from public within the meaning of Section 73 of the Companies Act, 2013 read with Companies (Acceptance of Deposits) Rules, 2014 and as such, no amount on account of principal or interest on deposits from public was outstanding as on March 31, 2025.